Asynchronous I/O and the Event Loop

 }

-Now we have coroutines (functions that can suspend and resume) and epoll (a system call that can efficiently wait for I/O events).
-The question is how to connect them.
+Now we have coroutines (functions that can suspend and resume) and epoll (a system call that efficiently waits for I/O events).
+The problem is how to connect them.

-Now let us look at the specific code implementation.
+Now let's look at the concrete code implementation.

 A Minimal Event Loop Implementation

-We want to implement a minimal event loop capable of handling TCP accept and read.
-The entire implementation is about 200 lines of code, but it covers all the core concepts of coroutines + epoll.
+We will implement a minimal event loop capable of handling TCP accept + read.
+The entire implementation is about 200 lines of code but covers all the core concepts of coroutines + epoll.

-Let us first set up a basic event loop class that encapsulates epoll's creation, registration, waiting, and dispatching.
+First, let's build a basic event loop class that encapsulates epoll creation, registration, waiting, and dispatching.

 class EventLoop {